dphilipson/transducist/README.md

 ```
 npm install --save transducist
 ```
-This library, with the exception of the `toSet` and `toMap` functions, works fine on ES5 without any polyfills or transpilation, but its TypeScript definitions depend on ES6 definitions for the `Iterable`, `Map`, and `Set` types.
+This library, with the exception of the functions which relate to `Set` and `Map`, works fine on ES5 without any polyfills or transpilation, but its
+TypeScript definitions depend on ES6 definitions for the `Iterable` type.
 If you use TypeScript in your project, you must make definitions for these types available by doing one of the following:

 * In `tsconfig.json`, set `"target"` to `"es6"` or higher.
-* In `tsconfig.json`, set `"libs"` to include `"es2015.iterable"` and
-  `"es2015.collections"` or something that includes them.
+* In `tsconfig.json`, set `"libs"` to include `"es2015.iterable"` or something that includes it
 * Add the definitions by some other means, such as importing types for `es6-shim`.

-Furthermore, the methods `toSet` and `toMap` assume the presence of ES6 `Set` and `Map` classes in your environment.
+Furthermore, the methods `toSet`, `toMap`, and `toMapGroupBy` assume the presence of ES6 `Set` and `Map` classes in your environment.
 If you wish to use these methods, you must ensure your environment has these classes or provide a polyfill.

 ## Basic Usage